rrrutledge/innersource-intro/speaker.md

   * key principles upon-which effective inner source is based
   * benefits that result from inner source efforts that follow them.

-## InnerSource Candidate Scenarios (Danese and Russ)
+## What does InnerSource solve?
+(Russ)

-### Wait it out (Russ)
+_InnerSource is useful because it solves common problems in cross-team collaboration.
+Learn the types of problematic situations where InnerSource can help._

+* Example consumer wanting a feature from an example producer.
+* For feature requests not taken, the consumer can:
+* **Wait it out**
+  * Wait and see if the producer will do the work later.
+  * Advantage: least amount of work for the consumer.
+  * Disadvantage: might never get the functionality.
-* Story of a team wanting us to upgrade a library that was easier for them to support.
+  * Story: team wanting us to upgrade a library that was easier for them to support.
-The ticket is still open.

-### Work around (Russ)
+* **Work around**
+  * Do extra work to compensate for the feature's absence
+  * Advantage: Get the functionality by the team's own efforts only.
+  * Disadvantages:
+    * (consuming team): own the long-term burden of maintenance for the new code.
+    * (other teams): can't use what the consuming team has built.
+    * (company): duplicate effort in the same problem space.
   * We had to work around the QMA performing a case-sensitive check on incoming HTTP headers.

-### Escalate (Danese)

-* We chose cheeses to designate executives to whom guests escalate then a feature request isn’t being implemented fast enough.
-In our experience, it’s really common for executive escalations to devolve
+* **Escalate**
+  * Try to influence the producer to do the work via appeal to their management chain from ours.
+  * Advantage: Get the feature without needing to build or maintain it.
+  * Disadvantage:
-* Huge time and resource sink
+    * High friction -> lots of (non-productive) time for both consumers and producers.
-* Not much is learned in the process of writing the feature / fixing the bug
-* Much friction is added to the system
+    * Not scalable

-## Solution Overview (Danese)
+## Solution Overview and detail (Danese)

 ## Solution Detail - up to 1st paragraph - definitions (Danese)